-Step 10.
 Metro Vision RTP adoption

-The Metro Vision RTP and fiscally constrained RTP conformity finding require public review and adoption by the DRCOG Board through the transportation committees process.
-Upon transportation committees recommendation of the draft Metro Vision RTP and conformity finding documentation, DRCOG announces a formal public hearing and those documents are made available for public examination.
-Final transportation committees recommendations and DRCOG Board action take place after consideration of public input.
-Upon adoption, DRCOG transmits the Metro Vision RTP to CDOT; the Metro Vision transportation system component for integration into the state’s vision transportation plan (along with the Metro Vision Plan’s policy level documentation) and the fiscally constrained RTP component for inclusion in the state’s fiscally constrained transportation plan.
+The Metro Vision RTP and fiscally constrained RTP conformity finding require public review and adoption by the DRCOG Board through the transportation committee process.
+Upon transportation committee recommendation of the draft Metro Vision RTP and conformity finding documentation, DRCOG announces a formal public hearing and makes documents available for public examination.
+Final transportation committee recommendations and DRCOG Board action take place after consideration of public input.
+Upon adoption, DRCOG transmits the Metro Vision RTP to CDOT; the Metro Vision transportation system component for integration into the state’s vision transportation plan (along with the Metro Vision’s policy level documentation) and the air quality conforming fiscally constrained RTP component for inclusion in the state’s transportation plan.

 Relationship to Statewide Transportation Planning/Programming Process

-Federal rules require statewide transportation plans to be coordinated with metropolitan transportation plans and states to cooperate with MPOs on the portions of the plans affecting metropolitan planning areas.
-These requirements are acknowledged in the MOA.
-State statute requires CDOT to “integrate and consolidate” regional transportation plans into a comprehensive statewide transportation plan.
+Federalregulations require statewide transportation plans to be coordinated with metropolitan transportation plans and states to cooperate with MPOs on the portions of the plans affecting metropolitan planning areas.
+These requirements are acknowledged in the MPAP.
+State statute requires CDOT to integrate and consolidate regional transportation plans into a comprehensive statewide transportation plan.
 The rules for statewide transportation planning indicate that “regional transportation plans... shall...form the basis for developing... the statewide transportation plan” and that “at a minimum, the statewide transportation plan shall include priorities as identified in the regional transportation plan.”
-If the Metro Vision RTP is developed in a process consistent with state rules and is responsive to Statewide Transportation Advisory Committee and CDOT reviews (reflected by favorable action by the Regional Transportation Committee), CDOT integrates it into the statewide plan.
+TheT Metro Vision RTP is developed in a process consistent with state rules and is responsive to Statewide Transportation Advisory Committee and CDOT reviews (reflected by favorable action by the Regional Transportation Committee)..
+At that point, CDOT integrates it into the statewide plan.

 Amendments

-The Metro Vision RTP may be amended semi-annually following the DRCOG Board-adopted Metro Vision Plan Assessment process.
-The “cycle 1” amendment process usually begins in January and finishes in August.
-The “cycle 2” amendment process usually runs from July to January.
-The amendment schedule may be altered by DRCOG Board action.
-Corresponding amendments to the Metro Vision Plan are at the DRCOG Board’s discretion
+The Metro Vision RTP may be amended when significant changes occur to regionally significant projects (additions, deletions, and modifications), major planning assumptions, or other time-sensitive transportation planning changes.
+The opportunity for amending the Metro Vision RTPamendments will typically be offered once a year on an annual cycle, though in unique circumstances, the DRCOG Board may consider amending the RTP at any time.

 An amendment to the fiscally constrained RTP and new air quality conformity finding are required for highway or transit network changes of regional significance, such as: